-The assessed fair value at grant date of options granted during the year ended 30 June 2009 was 11 cents per option for executive director, 39 cents per option for staff and 17 cents per share for advisers (2008 - 75 cents per share for executive director, 53 cents for staff and 36 cents per share for advisers).
+No options were issued during the year ended 30 June 2010.
+The assessed fair value at grant date of options granted during the year ended 30 June 2009 was 11 cents per option for executive director, 39 cents per option for staff and 17 cents per share for advisers.
 The fair value at grant date is independently determined using a Binomial option pricing model that takes into account the exercise price, the term of the option, the impact of dilution, the share price at grant date and the expected price volatility of the underlying share, the expected dividend yield and the risk free interest rate for the term of the option.